 - Start off by picking your top clients for the next 6 -12 months.
-Perhaps your CIO and the clients CIO have met and discussed business.
+Perhaps one of your Executives and the clients CIO have met to discussed business.
 Out of that meeting you know they are serious (wont spin wheels) have budget, are willing to give you a shot and you have a list of projects to focus on and points of contact.

 - If you haven’t taken a Target Account Selling or Holden Methods course please do so, best money you’ll spend.
 I have met several sales managers that simply dont get it – your not selling products.
-In many cases your selling the intangible.
+In many cases your selling the intangible – a much different sale.

-- Let the consultant talk about the projects the company has delivered and their role.
+- Let the consultant talk about the projects the company has delivered, their role, approach and outcomes.
 Even better, have them converse with the client about how the experience might help them – a two way dialogue.

 - Network with the entire team of decision makers and influencers such as executives, project managers, purchasing, architects etc.